-ELECTRONICS Year 11 Electronics [11ELT] Mr Dempsey - Room 73 Year 12 Electronics [12ELT] Prerequisites: Prerequisites: Due to the nature of the Electronics theory, students should be taking either Year 11MAT or MAI.
+ELECTRONICS Mr Dempsey - Room 73 Year 11 Electronics [11ELT] Year 12 Electronics [12ELT] Prerequisites: Prerequisites: Due to the nature of the Electronics theory, students should be taking either Year 11MAT or MAI.
 Year 10 Electronics advantageous.
-12 Credits in Year 11 Electronics or 12 Credits in Level 1 Mathematics and Science or by approval of the TIC Course Information: Course Information: Year 11 Electronics and Control Tech is a course developed from the Digital Technology Curriculum.
+12 Credits in Year 11 Electronics or 12 Credits in Level 1 Mathematics and Science or by approval of the TIC Course Information: Course Information: Year 11 Electronics and Control Tech is a course developed from both the Materials and Processes and Digital Technology Curriculums.
+The course follows on from Year 10 to build knowledge of basic electrical Year 12 Electronics and Control Tech is a course developed from the Digital Technology Curriculum.
 There are three main learning and assessment tasks.
-We will look at electricity and its units of measurement, looking at the charge, current, voltage and power.
-Building simple circuits from schematics and how to measure different aspects.
-The main project will be making a line following robot from scratch and will involve assessment on prototyping including material component and process choices.
-Building and programming a microprocessor based electronic product including how to make printed circuit boards.
-There is also an external assessment that will take the form of a written report.
-This will in part, be researched and written in class time but it is expected there will be input into this at home as well.
-Year 12 Electronics and Control Tech is a course developed from the Digital Technology Curriculum.
-There are three main learning and assessment tasks.
 We look at basic electronic systems.
-Building simple circuits from schematics and how to select appropriate values for these components The main project will be a circuit designed by the student to fit the requirements of a brief and will involve assessment on prototyping including material component and process choices.
+Building simple circuits from schematics and how to select concepts and theory including understanding and measuring electrical parameters.
+The control aspect includes interfacing of inputs (sensors) and outputs (actuators) with microcontrollers within a given design context.
+This requires learning about both the electronic components involved and the programming required to make the projects operate. appropriate values for these components The main project will be a circuit designed by the student to fit the requirements of a brief and will involve assessment on prototyping including material component and process choices.
 Designing appropriate sensor and actuator subcircuits.
 Building and programming a microprocessor based electronic product.
-There is also an external assessment that will take the form of a written report.
+There is also an external assessment that Assessment can be a combination of Achievement Standards and Unit Standards. will take the form of a written report.
 This will in part, be researched and written in class time but it is expected there will be input into this at home as well.
-Internal Assessments: AS91881 Develop an electronics outcome AS91047 Develop a prototype US18239 Circuit concepts and measurement US18242 Make a simple printed circuit Internal Assessments: AS9894 Make an advanced electronic outcome AS91357 Make and trial a prototype US18241 Basic electronic systems External Assessments: AS91050 Subsystems External Assessments: AS91363 Sustainability in design Course Cost: \$65 Course Cost: \$65 Endorseable: Yes Endorseable: Yes Internal Credits: 21 Internal Credits: 18 External Credits: 4 External Credits: 4 Level of Credits: 1 and 2 Level of Credits: 2 Leads to: Year 12 Electronics and Mechatronics Leads to: Year 13 Product Design or Mechatronics
+Internal Assessments: To be confirmed Internal Assessments: AS9894 Make an advanced electronic outcome AS91357 Make and trial a prototype US18241 Basic electronic systems External Assessments: To be confirmed External Assessments: AS91363 Sustainability in design Course Cost: \$65 Course Cost: \$65 Endorseable: Yes Endorseable: Yes Internal Credits: 21 Internal Credits: 18 External Credits: 4 External Credits: 4 Level of Credits: 1 and 2 Level of Credits: 2 Leads to: Year 12 Electronics and Mechatronics Leads to: Year 13 Product Design or Mechatronics